pmiguelpinto90/ShiftDisplay/README.md

   `alignment`: alignment of the value on the display;
   constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.
+  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

   `decimalPlaces`: is the number of digits following the decimal point;
-  if not specified, the default is 2.
+  if is not specified, the default is 2.

   `customs`: byte array specifying custom characters, each representing a character on the display, from left to right;
   a custom character is encooded as a byte where segment A is MSB and DP is LSB;